angelayejinyi/russia-ukraine-network-support/README.md

 Additional information for paper "Online Networks of Support in Distressed Environments: Solidarity and Mobilization during the Russian Invasion of Ukraine".

 * example_urls.txt: a list of all analyzed URLs in RQ2 section of the paper
-* example_urls.txt: a list of all analyzed URLs in RQ2 section of the paper
+* google_docs_forms_top100.csv: a list of top100 crowdsourcing URLs, coded with content category
-* example_urls.txt: a list of all analyzed URLs in RQ2 section of the paper
+* crowdfunding_platforms_top100.csv: a list of top100 crowdfunding URLs, coded with fundraising entity type